nik-ringba/zendesk-ringba-template/README.md

 ### Note

 Please ensure that all changes are thoroughly tested in a staging environment before deploying them to the live Help Center to avoid any disruptions in service.

----

-This deployment guide is designed to ensure a smooth and error-free update process for our Zendesk End-User Help Center Theme.